Norges Bank Takes Position in CVB Financial Corp. (NASDAQ:CVBF)

-Norges Bank purchased a new stake in shares of CVB Financial Corp.
-(NASDAQ:CVBF) during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 1,478,389 shares of the financial services provider’s stock, valued at approximately $28,829,000.
-Norges Bank owned 1.09% of CVB Financial as of its most recent filing with the Securities and Exchange Commission (SEC).
+Norges Bank acquired a new stake in CVB Financial Corp.
+(NASDAQ:CVBF) in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor acquired 1,478,389 shares of the financial services provider’s stock, valued at approximately $28,829,000.
+Norges Bank owned about 1.09% of CVB Financial at the end of the most recent quarter.

-A number of other large investors have also recently added to or reduced their stakes in the stock.
-Comerica Bank grew its holdings in CVB Financial by 0.4% during the fourth quarter.
-Comerica Bank now owns 136,097 shares of the financial services provider’s stock worth $2,933,000 after acquiring an additional 504 shares during the period.
-California State Teachers Retirement System grew its holdings in CVB Financial by 0.4% during the third quarter.
-California State Teachers Retirement System now owns 195,686 shares of the financial services provider’s stock worth $3,254,000 after acquiring an additional 783 shares during the period.
-Voloridge Investment Management LLC grew its holdings in CVB Financial by 6.3% during the fourth quarter.
-Voloridge Investment Management LLC now owns 19,260 shares of the financial services provider’s stock worth $376,000 after acquiring an additional 1,142 shares during the period.
-Nisa Investment Advisors LLC grew its holdings in CVB Financial by 4.9% during the fourth quarter.
-Nisa Investment Advisors LLC now owns 28,020 shares of the financial services provider’s stock worth $546,000 after acquiring an additional 1,300 shares during the period.
-Finally, Victory Capital Management Inc. grew its holdings in CVB Financial by 5.7% during the fourth quarter.
-Victory Capital Management Inc. now owns 29,861 shares of the financial services provider’s stock worth $582,000 after acquiring an additional 1,623 shares during the period.
-68.59% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other hedge funds have also recently bought and sold shares of the business.
+First Trust Advisors LP increased its position in shares of CVB Financial by 4.3% in the first quarter.
+First Trust Advisors LP now owns 174,758 shares of the financial services provider’s stock worth $3,679,000 after purchasing an additional 7,255 shares during the period.
+Morgan Stanley increased its position in shares of CVB Financial by 25.2% in the third quarter.
+Morgan Stanley now owns 560,528 shares of the financial services provider’s stock worth $9,321,000 after purchasing an additional 112,916 shares during the period.
+Cubist Systematic Strategies LLC bought a new position in shares of CVB Financial in the third quarter worth $587,000.
+California State Teachers Retirement System increased its position in shares of CVB Financial by 0.4% in the third quarter.
+California State Teachers Retirement System now owns 195,686 shares of the financial services provider’s stock worth $3,254,000 after purchasing an additional 783 shares during the period.
+Finally, Kestra Advisory Services LLC bought a new position in CVB Financial in the fourth quarter valued at about $430,000.
+Hedge funds and other institutional investors own 68.59% of the company’s stock.

-Separately, Zacks Investment Research cut CVB Financial from a “buy” rating to a “hold” rating in a research note on Wednesday, March 31st.
-Four analysts have rated the stock with a hold rating, The stock currently has a consensus rating of “Hold” and a consensus price target of $20.50.

-CVB Financial (NASDAQ:CVBF) last announced its quarterly earnings data on Tuesday, January 26th.
-The financial services provider reported $0.37 EPS for the quarter, topping the Zacks’ consensus estimate of $0.34 by $0.03.
-The firm had revenue of $118.78 million during the quarter, compared to analyst estimates of $113.80 million.
-CVB Financial had a return on equity of 9.06% and a net margin of 36.90%.
-During the same period last year, the company posted $0.37 EPS.
-Research analysts anticipate that CVB Financial Corp. will post 1.27 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, April 14th.
-Stockholders of record on Wednesday, March 31st were issued a dividend of $0.18 per share.
-The ex-dividend date of this dividend was Tuesday, March 30th.
-This represents a $0.72 annualized dividend and a dividend yield of 3.40%.
-CVB Financial’s dividend payout ratio is 48.65%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, April 14th.
+Shareholders of record on Wednesday, March 31st were paid a $0.18 dividend.
+The ex-dividend date was Tuesday, March 30th.
+This represents a $0.72 dividend on an annualized basis and a yield of 3.40%.
+CVB Financial’s dividend payout ratio is currently 48.65%.

+Separately, Zacks Investment Research lowered CVB Financial from a “buy” rating to a “hold” rating in a research note on Wednesday, March 31st.
+Four research analysts have rated the stock with a hold rating, CVB Financial presently has an average rating of “Hold” and a consensus target price of $20.50.

 About CVB Financial